ONE OF THE OLDEST COLLEGES IN THE NATION

 When teaching is done strictly by the book, students lose hold of what getting an education is all about.
 While every program of study contains the familiar classroom, laboratory, library and studio elements, Maryville’s core curriculum is non-traditional in all the best ways, taking an interesting and explorative spin on the classroom, laboratory, and studio environments.

-The experimental learning requirement begins when students enter into the college as freshmen.
+The experiential learning requirement begins when students enter into the college as freshmen.
 All students take a freshman course on the environment that uses an experimental approach with stress on effective change and growth.
-Maryville believes that experimental learning allows students to learn how to adapt to a new environment, to act without one’s customary support system, and to develop trust in one’s own resources of intelligence and discipline.
-After freshman year, another three credit hour experimental education requirement must be filled—but clearly Maryville students think it of as more of a privilege than a requirement.
+Maryville believes that experiential learning allows students to learn how to adapt to a new environment, to act without one’s customary support system, and to develop trust in one’s own resources of intelligence and discipline.
+After freshman year, another three credit hour experiential education requirement must be filled—but clearly Maryville students think it of as more of a privilege than a requirement.

 Maryville administration and faculty design experimental education courses to contain the following characteristics: